JuliaSmoothOptimizers/Krylov.jl/docs/src/callbacks.md

 (x, stats) = minres(A, b, callback = my_cb)
 ```

-Although the main goal of a callback is to add new stopping conditions, it can also retrieve informations from the workspace of a Krylov method along the iterations.
+Although the main goal of a callback is to add new stopping conditions, it can also retrieve information from the workspace of a Krylov method along the iterations.
 We now illustrate how to store all iterates $x_k$ of the GMRES method.

 ```julia